-Why did Christian theology supplant Greek philosophy in the time of the Roman Empire?
+Why did Christian theology supplant Greek religious practices in Europe during the final years of the Roman Empire?
 Heidegger briefly dwells on this issue in his 1929 lecture on metaphysics.
 He notes that metaphysics has a twofold character—first, it represents beings as beings, or the truth of beings in their universality; second, it tries to represent the truth of the highest being (which can be regarded as God, though Heidegger has not used the word “God” in his lecture).

-In light of what Heidegger has said, Aquinas’s work in the thirteenth century can be viewed as a continuation of the Christian theological project, which began in the Roman era, on Greek (chiefly Aristotelian, in the case of Aquinas) philosophy.
-In my opinion, this theological project ended in the eighteenth century with the rise of atheistic and utopian Enlightenment philosophy.
+In light of what Heidegger has said, Aquinas’s work in the thirteenth century can be viewed as a continuation of the Christian theological project, which began in the Roman era, on Greek (chiefly Aristotelian, in the case of Aquinas’s work) philosophy.

 >> "...second, it tries to represent the truth of the highest being."

 This idea takes for granted another idea, one which has been left unstated here, namely, that existence itself is supposed to come equipped with a metaphysically given value-hierarchy; that some objects / entities / beings (i.e., some metaphysical facts) are metaphysically "higher" than, or superior to, other objects (or facts).

 Next, further also assuming the way in which such ideas are usually explained, understood, and accepted:

 Precisely because the value-hierarchy (or the hierarchy of the "higher" vs. "lower" beings) is taken as a *metaphysically* given fact, therefore, this one hierarchy must exist independent of any valuer.
 Therefore, by implication, this One Hierarchy must remain absolutely applicable to *all* the valuers.
 The self, choices, and purposes of an individual valuer has no role to play in the matters concerning the value-hiearchy.
 Even if it is a hierachy of *values*.